Sarah Potts (Shortland Street): Creation and casting

 Amanda Billing previously auditioned for the roles of lesbian nurse Maia Jeffries and the ill-fated Avril Luchich before she was offered the role of Sarah in early 2004.
 Sarah made her debut on 14 September 2004.
 The character was described as "a good looking, vivacious and driven woman in her early 30s" and was "liked, easy-going and good-humoured".
 In the casting of Sarah, it was suggested that producers were carrying on the tradition of placing talented unknowns in starring roles.
 Sarah was written off the show in late 2010 when Billing took a four-month break to star in a play.
 Her exit storyline was purposefully ambiguous so that the audience was not aware Sarah would return.
 Billing struggled to keep the secret from the public and was hugely relieved when Sarah returned onscreen in March 2011.

 In late 2013 producers decided to retire the character of Sarah.
 They decided it was best to kill her off as then the character of TK Samuels could develop further romantic connections without fans opposing to it due to Sarah still being alive.
 Billing was informed in March 2014.
-She described the writing off process as one that had a lot of "stuff that plays into it" and noted some of it she understood, whilst a lot of it she did not.
-She hoped that Sarah would get a "dramatic" write-off that would involve a lot of location shooting.
+She described the writing off process as one that had much "stuff that plays into it" and noted some of it she understood, whilst much of it she did not.
+She hoped that Sarah would get a "dramatic" write-off that would involve much location shooting.
 One of Sarah's final scenes that saw her say goodbye to her toddler daughter Tillie (Leila Eketone) proved difficult to film due to the cast and crew crying; a scene Billing described filming as "deliciously painful".
 Billing finished filming in July and was celebrated with a large cast party.
 The publicity department worked hard to ensure the departure would not be leaked to the press following previous leaks on the departures of Teuila Blakely (Vasa Levi) and Beth Allen (Brooke Freeman), something Billing found hard to keep a secret.
 The character was killed off during scenes airing on 18 August 2014.